NearNodeFlash/NearNodeFlash.github.io/docs/guides/user-containers/readme.md

 | `data.volumes[].mountPath` | string | Absolute path on the Rabbit node where the storage is mounted |

-The external orchestrator can query the resource by workflow name and namespace to discover where each storage volume is mounted:
+The external orchestrator can query the resource by workflow name and namespace to discover where each storage volume is mounted.

 ## Creating a Container Workflow